Yuxiangwu9211/Question-Answer-System/README.md

-Thie is the readme file for the final project.

-Only the 10 required features are implemented.

-The question system can be found here: http://qc319-final.appspot.com
+The ask-answer system is deployed at http://qc319-final.appspot.com.

-Design: [ Files in the folder ]
+Design: [ Detailed description of the html and py files in the folder ]

 (1) Main.py: The main class of the back-end system, containing all the handler classes.( all handler classes are documented in the Main.py)